 Charlize Theron responds to rumors she's had a facelift: 'B****, I'm just aging!'

-The Monster star, 48, about the rumors that she had facial plastic surgery due to perceived differences in her appearance.
+The Monster star, 48, spoke to Allure about the rumors that she had facial plastic surgery due to perceived differences in her appearance.

 "My face is changing, and I love that my face is changing and aging,” she said. "[But] people think I had a facelift.
 They’re like, 'What did she do to her face?'
 I’m like, 'Bitch, I’m just aging!
 It doesn’t mean I got bad plastic surgery.
 This is just what happens.'"